SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Methodology

+under the mask constraints defined in \eqref{eq:mask_constraints}.
+Here $B \odot B^\top$ represents the element wise product of $B$ with its transpose.
+The spectral radius penalty, $\rho(B)$, equals to zero if and only if the underlying directed graph induced by $B$ is acyclic.

 This approach provides a numerically stable alternative to smooth trace based acyclicity constraints~\cite{nazaret2023stable}.
 The spectral radius tends to enforce global acyclicity but it does not explicitly prevent short directed cycle during the optimization.
 When dealing with instantaneous graphs of large dimensions, it is possible to encounter strong 2-cycles composed of pairs of opposing edges that may satisfy a small spectral radius but potentially lead to unstable or ambiguous causal assignments.
 In order to address, we augment the spectral constraint with a 2-cycle penalty $\|B \odot B^\top\|_1$, which directly penalizes the reciprocal instantaneous edges.
-This additional term reinforces identifiablity and stabilizes optimization in high dimensional regimes without negating the smoothness and scalability properties.
+This additional term discourages ambiguous reciprocal dependencies and stabilizes optimization in high dimensional regimes without negating the smoothness and scalability properties.

-In order to prevent the over penalization of the acyclicity constraint, we adopt a gradual penalty schedule.
-In other words, we begin with gamma set to zero and increase gamma linearly during the training phase.
+In order to prevent the over penalization of the acyclicity constraint, we adopt a gradual penalty schedule, $\gamma$.
+In other words, we begin with $\gamma$ set to zero and increase it linearly during the training phase.
 At regular intervals, we extract a DAG from the current estimate of $B$ by retaining the highest magnitude edges that preserve acyclicity.
 Once the extracted instantaneous graph satisfies the acyclicity constraint in terms of the target edge budget, we fix the penalty coefficient $\gamma$ for the rest of the training.
 This approach impedes the oscillatory behavior and stabilizes optimization upon convergence.

-Since the lagged edges are only able to connect nodes from successive time steps, it is sufficient to impose acyclicity on the instantaneous block $B$ to guarantee that the acyclicity of the time-unrolled causal graph.
+Since the lagged edges are only able to connect nodes from earlier time slices to later time slices, it is sufficient to impose acyclicity on the instantaneous block $B$ to guarantee that the acyclicity of the time-unrolled causal graph.
 The following proposition formalizes this insight showing that enforcing acyclicity on the instantaneous block alone is sufficient to guarantee acyclicity of the time-unrolled graph.